Engineering Recruitment Trends 2024

 In Summary…

-Something that to push in 2024 is the recruitment marketing side of hiring.
+Something to push in 2024 is the recruitment marketing side of hiring.
 Which is part of our RPO hiring model.
 As mentioned, it’s important to highlight to engineers the benefits of working at your organisation (to stand out in hand with the salary package).
 We’re going to be working with organisations to help increase their presence within the current and upcoming generation of engineers.

 The Brains Behind the Blog